 All BroodMinder products store data once per hour for over a year.
 The data is retrieved wirelessly to your smartphone or tablet using Bluetooth Low Energy.
 From there it is sent to beekeeping.io to share with the world.
 BroodMinder-TH measures internal hive temperature and humidity and BroodMinder-W measures hive weight and outside temperature.

-Over 1000 BroodMinders are already installed.
+Over 2000 BroodMinders are already built.

 The world’s bee population is threatened.
 Many backyard beekeepers are motivated by their concern for the world’s ecology, and want to be a part of the solution.